 In my last post I shared the story of our mismatched lamps in the master bedroom and gave you a peek at my DIY industrial nightstand.
 Today I thought I’d share the transformation.
-It’s nothing dramatic, just a quick, easy and inexpensive DIY.
+It’s nothing dramatic, just a quick, easy and inexpensive upcycle.

 We only had one lamp and nightstand in our new master bedroom, and really needed to add more light, so we decided that a new nightstand and lamp would be an easy fix.

 We’ve always been a “one lamp in the bedroom” kind of couple.
 Maybe that’s weird, I don’t know, but for one reason or another I’ve always had a nightstand and a lamp and the hubs has always had a small pedestal and his clock.
-We don’t have overhead lighting in this room so this arrangement wasn’t working for us in this house though, so the search for a new nightstand and lamp was on.
+We don’t have overhead lighting in this room so this arrangement wasn’t working for us.
+To remedy that, I began the search for a new nightstand and lamp.

 I was able to find a lamp but had a bit more trouble with the nightstand.
 I looked online and scoured estate sales and thrift stores but couldn’t find anything I liked in the size I needed.
 Then I spotted this vintage typewriter cart under a bunch of heavy boxes at a thrift store.

 It was rusty, old and dirty, but for $5 I figured I could find a use for it, not even thinking about using it as a nightstand.
 I brought it home, gave it a good cleaning and sanded the rust off when it hit me…